 Currently there are over 70 million companies on Facebook and more than 2 billion messages are exchanged between businesses and users every month.
 As the primary communication channel on Facebook, Messenger is on track to become the standard for customer contact.

 Even with its extremely fast growth, Messenger doesn’t have the same reach as email.
-There is, however, one area where Messenger performs beter than any other digital marketing channel, and that’s engagement.
+There is, however, one area where Messenger performs better than any other digital marketing channel, and that’s engagement.

 From other companies that experiment with Messenger, as well as our data and the insights we receive from Facebook, we see very promising engagement results.